Size of the Roman army: Republican period (509 – 31 BC)

-We know from Livy that at the time of the Latin War (340–338 BC) there were normally two armies enlisted, composed of two legions of 4,200–5,000 infantry and 300 cavalry each, for a total armed force of 16,800–20,000 infantry and 1,200 cavalry. with an equal number of allied infantry and three times as many cavalry – i.e. 16,800–20,000 infantry and 3,600 cavalry (called socii).
+We know from Livy that at the time of the Latin War (340–338 BC) there were normally two armies enlisted, composed of four legions of 4,200–5,000 infantry and 300 cavalry each, for a total armed force of 16,800–20,000 infantry and 1,200 cavalry. with an equal number of allied infantry and three times as many cavalry – i.e. 16,800–20,000 infantry and 3,600 cavalry (called socii).

 At the time of the Pyrrhic War, the Roman army in the field consisted of four armies, each of which contained two legions of Roman citizens and two units of allies.
 Each legion consisted of 4,200–5,000 infantry and 300 cavalry, while the allied units had an equal number of infantry but three times as many cavalry (900 cavalry per unit).
 The complete total, therefore, sums to around 80,000 infantry and 10,000 cavalry.

 Around the middle of the third century BC, the Roman army consisted of an occupation force in Sicily and Tarentum (two legions of 4,200 infantry and 300 cavalry each), two consulary armies (both composed of two reinforced legions of around 5,200 infantry and 300 cavalry each) and about 30,000 allied soldiers (including 2,000 cavalry) in permanent active service, with another 90,000 in reserve, ready to intervene if necessary and made up of 50,000 Etruscans and Sabines (including 4,000 cavalry), 20,000 Umbrians and Sarsinans, 20,000 Veneti and Cenomani.
 The complete armed forces, therefore, could have reached 150,000 individuals, of which only 30,000 were Romans (6 legions).

 During the war against Hannibal, the Roman army came to number 23 legions including Roman citizens and Socii (in 212–211 BC), deployed in Italia, Illyricum, Sicily, Sardinia, Cisalpine Gaul and on the borders of Macedon.
-These numbered around 115,000 infantry and 13,000 cavalry (extrapolating from the numbers provided by Polybius), plus the small squadron of the Scipiones in Hispania, the fleets in the Ionian sea (50 ships) and around Sicily (100 ships).
+These numbered around 115,000 infantry and 13,000 cavalry (extrapolating from the numbers provided by Polybius), plus the small squadron of the Scipiones in Hispania, the fleets in the Ionian Sea (50 ships) and around Sicily (100 ships).

 At the death of Julius Caesar there were 37 legions in the whole Roman world, including 6 in Macedonia, 3 in Africa and 10 in the eastern provinces.
 We must not forget that these troops were extremely mobile, that their hiberna (winter quarters) were still rudimentary and little more than a "marching camp".

 At the end of civil war between Mark Antony and Octavian there were around 60 legions, although few were at full strength.